 How To Solve It:

-#2: Running All The Time Will Get Tedious
+#2: Running All The Time Can Get Tedious

 Running the same routes every day can wear you down mentally.
-What starts as a joyful habit can start to feel like a chore.
+What once felt like a joyful ritual can slowly turn into a chore.
+When training becomes repetitive, motivation dips, and sticking to your plan feels more challenging than the runs themselves.

 Running the same pace, same distance, same terrain?
 Eventually, your body adapts and progress stalls.